What is an SHL test?

 3.The Importance of Time Management

 SHL assessments do not offer a lot of time for answering questions, so the time pressure is an important facet of the test.
 When you practice SHL tests, be sure to set a timer so that you can practice as accurately as possible.
-Becoming used to the idea that you need to work fast (and accurately) makes the actual test less of a surprise.
+Becoming used to the idea that you need to work fast (and accurately) makes the actual test less of a surprise - effective time management is key.

 4. Focus on Reasoning